Biomedical Engineering Graduate Admissions

 - Statement of purpose

-Note about GRE scores for fall 2021 and fall 2022 Applications: In light of the complications in GRE testing created by the COVID-19 pandemic, the GRE test requirement will be temporarily waived for MS and PhD applications to the Fall 2021 and 2022 VT-WFU SBES program.
-Applicants will have the option to submit GRE test scores when applying, but these will not be required for the application to be considered complete.
-Applicants will be evaluated for admission based on a holistic application review, with emphasis placed on the applicant’s GPA, prior coursework, letters of support, personal statement, past research performance, and interviews conducted after the application submission.
+Note about application and GRE scores: Applicants will be evaluated for admission based on a holistic application review, with emphasis placed on the applicant’s GPA, prior coursework, letters of support, personal statement, past research performance, and interviews conducted after the application submission.
+GRE is not required.

 SBES Degree Programs